87tana/ImageObjectClassification_NetworkComparison/README.md

 2. Comapre different transfer learning and 3 deep neural network models, i.e. MobileNet,Xception,ReseNet50 in order to classify the Brain MRI Images to 4 different independent classes.

-3. Implement a segmentation process on MRI images to accurately separate tumor regions from normal brain tissues.
+3. Implement a segmentation process on MRI images to accurately seprate tumor regions from normal brain tissues.

 ## What is transfer learning?